LauraNolan/marti-services/taxii_service/README.md

 ---
 ## Inboxing
-Essentially the auto file pulls all the items that were modified since the last time.
-Then loop through and send them via TAXII if they are marked to be sent and are in the taxii_service list.
+Essentially the auto file pulls all the items that have been modified since the last pull.
+Each item is then checked to see if they are marked to be sent and are in the taxii_service list.
+If they pass both of those checks, they are sent via TAXII.

-Currently the only TLO's that are sent are: domains, email, ips, campaings, and samples.
-More can be added by following the same structure show below, but they will need to be tested thoroughly.
+Currently the only TLO's that are sent are the domains, email, ips, campaigns, and samples.
+More TLO's can be added and sent if you follow the same structure as shown below.
+However, thorough testing will need to be performed to ensure that these new items can be sent.

 ```python
 # Create a list of items that were recently modified